Your pension, extra information

 Leaving your employer

-If you leave your current employer or decide to stop contributing to your personal account, your account remains with The People’s Pension (further information is available on request).
+If you leave your current employer or decide to stop contributing in to your pension pot, your pension savings will remain with The People’s Pension (further information is available on request).

 Even if you move jobs you can keep paying into The People’s Pension.
 Your former employer will no longer contribute, but your new employer may.

-You may be able to transfer the value of your personal account to another registered pension scheme.
+You may be able to transfer your pension pot to another registered pension scheme.
 We do not charge for transfers out of The People’s Pension.

-If you leave but then come back to The People’s Pension in the future, we’ll reactivate your existing personal account and make sure any new contributions go into that.
-You’ll only ever have one personal account with The People’s Pension.
+If you leave but then come back to The People’s Pension in the future, we’ll reactivate your existing pension pot and make sure any new contributions go into that.
+You’ll only ever have one pension pot with us.

 Taking your benefits